openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A Verifier Attestation JWT MUST set the `typ` JOSE header to `va+jwt`.

 The Verifier Attestation JWT MAY be conveyed in the header of a JWS signed object (JOSE header).
-For this purpose, this specification defines the following header claim:
+For this purpose, this specification defines the following header:

-* `va`: This JOSE header MUST contain a Verifier Attestation JWT in compact serialization.
+* `va`: This JOSE header MUST contain a Verifier Attestation JWT.

 # Implementation Considerations